 If there is no alternative, then laying a blanket on the floor to deflect heat and lots of extra water will help.

-Post your letter to Father Christmas along the woodland path, test your family quiz skills in our 12 days of Christmas treasure trail, and say hello to our pigs!
+Post your letter to Father Christmas along the woodland path, test your family quiz skills in our TwELF Days of Christmas treasure trail, and say hello to our pig, Sherbet.
+Odd name for a porker, we agree!